luk036/ellipsoid-method/ell-review.md

 Introduction
 ============

-The reputation of the ellipsoid method is bad.
-It is commonly believed that the method is slow for large-scale convex problems compared with the interior point methods [@unknown].
-And this is unfair.

-First, unlike the interior point methods, the ellipsode method does not require evaluation of all the constraint functions explicitly at each iteration.
+The ellipsoid method has a bad reputation.
+The method is commonly considered to be slow for large-scale convex problems compared to the interior-point method [@unknown].
+And this is not fair.
+First of all, unlike the interior-point method, the ellipsoid method does not need to explicitly evaluate all constraint functions at each iteration.
 All it needs is a *separation oracle* that provides a *cutting-plane* (@sec:cutting-plane).
-This can make the method attractive for certain problems in which the number of constraints is large or even infinite.

-Second, while the ellipsoid method itself cannot exploit the sparsity of the problem, the separation oracle can exploit certain types of structure of them...
+This can make the method attractive for some problems with a large or even infinite number of constraints.
+Second, while the ellipsoid method itself cannot exploit the sparsity of the problem, the separation oracle can exploit certain types of structures of the problems...

 In @sec:robust, robust optimization...

-In @sec:network, we show for the network parametric problems, the cutting-plane can be obtained by finding the negative cycle of a directed graph.
-Efficient algorithms exist, in which the locality of network and the associativity of variables are utilized.
+In @sec:network, we show that for the network parametric problems, the cutting-plane can be obtained by finding a negative cycle of a directed graph.
+Efficient algorithms exist in which the locality of network and other properties can be exploited.

 In @sec:lmi, problems involving matrix inequalities are discussed.
-Recall that the checking of the positive definiteness of a symmetry matrix can be done efficiently using Cholesky or more precisely $LDL^\mathsf{T}$ factorization*.
+Recall that positive definiteness of symmetry matrices can be checked efficiently using Cholesky or more precisely $LDL^\mathsf{T}$ factorization.
 Let a symmetric matrix $A \in \mathbb{R}^{m \times m}$.
-Recall that if the factorization stops at row $p$ while a negative diagonal entry is encountered, then $A$ is not positive definite.
-In addition, with lazy evalution technique, one can construct a cutting plane in $O(p^2)$, no matter how large the value of $m$ is.
-Thus, it can be used for efficient oracle implementation.
+Recall that if the factorization process of $A$ stops at row $p$ due to a non-positive diagonal entry is encountered, then $A$ is not positive-definite.
+Futhermore, by using the lazy evaluation technique, one can construct a cutting plane in $O(p^3)$ rather than $O(m^3)$.
+Thus, it can be used for efficient oracle implementations.

-Implemention issues of the ellipsoid method is discussed in @sec:ellipsoid.
-The method is a kind of cutting-plane methods, where the search space is an ellipsoid, usually represented by:
+The implementation issues of the ellipsoid method is discussed in @sec:ellipsoid.
+The method is one kind of cutting-plane methods, where the search space is an ellipsoid usually represented by:
 $$\{ x \mid (x-x_c)P^{-1}(x-x_c) \le 1 \},$$
-where $x_c \in \mathbb{R}^n$ is the center of the ellipsoid, and $P \in \mathbb{R}^{n \times n}$ is symmetric positive definite.
-At each iteration, $x_c$ and $P$ are updated according to the cut.
-Although the updating of the ellipsoid is simple and the implementation has been found for decades, we show that one can reduce $n^2$ flops (floating point operations) by splitting $P$ into $\alpha$ times $Q$.
+where $x_c \in \mathbb{R}^n$ is the center of the ellipsoid.
+The matrix $P \in \mathbb{R}^{n \times n}$ is symmetric positive-definite.
+At each iteration, $x_c$ and $P$ are updated according to the oracle.
+While the updating of ellipsoids is simple, and the implementations have been found for decades, we show that by splitting $P$ into multiplying $\alpha$ by $Q$, i.e.,
+$$\{ x \mid (x-x_c)Q^{-1}(x-x_c) \le \alpha \},$$
+one can further reduce the updating cost by the flops (floating point operations) of $n^2$.

-Moreover, the use of parallel cuts is discussed in Section 4.2.
-When a pair of parallel inequalities, one of which is violated, it is possible to use both constraints simultaneously to update the ellipsoid.
+In addition, the use of parallel cuts is discussed in Section 4.2.
+When a pair of parallel inequalities, one of which is violated, two constraints can be used simultaneously to update the ellipsoid.
 Some papers reported that this technique did not provide significant improvement.
-We show that, for some cases when the upper and lower bounds of the constraints are tight, such as those for the filter designs, the use of parallel cuts could in fact improve the run time dramatically.
-Furthermore, we show that if the method is implemented correctly, at most one square-root operation is needed per update, no matter deep cut or parallel cut is used.
+We show that, for cases where the upper and lower bounds of some constraints are tight, as in the case of some filter designs, the use of parallel cuts actually can improve runtime dramatically.
+Furthermore, we show that, if the method is implemented correctly, each update, whether using deep cuts or parallel cuts, requires at most one square-root operation.

-In many practice engineering problems, some design variables may be restricted in discrete forms.
-Since all the cutting-plane method request is separation oracle, it works for discrete problems as well.
+In many practice engineering problems, some design variables may be restricted to discrete forms.
+Since all the cutting-plane method need is a separation oracle, it works for discrete problems as well...

-This article is organized as follows.
-The cutting-plane method is revisited in @sec:cutting-plane.
-Examples of three extreounary separation oracles are presented in @sec:oracles.

 Cutting-plane Method Revisited {#sec:cutting-plane}
 ==============================